AlaskaAirlines/auro-toast/docs/partials/demo.md

 <!-- AURO-GENERATED-CONTENT:START (FILE:src=./description.md) -->
 <!-- AURO-GENERATED-CONTENT:END -->

-## auro-toast use cases
+## Component use cases

 <!-- AURO-GENERATED-CONTENT:START (FILE:src=./useCases.md) -->
 <!-- AURO-GENERATED-CONTENT:END -->

 ## auro-toast default use

-The following illustrates the default use of the auro-toast element.
+The following illustrates the default use of the auro-toast.
+This toast will automatically dismiss after five seconds if the user does not dismiss it.
+In this case, the toast is not removed from the DOM.
+The visible property is set to false, which hides the toast on the UI.
 <div class="exampleWrapper">
 <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../../apiExamples/basic.html) -->
 <!-- AURO-GENERATED-CONTENT:END -->
 </div>
 <auro-accordion lowProfile justifyRight>
   <span slot="trigger">See code</span>